Article

 Cash Balance Plans have been around for many years, and have experienced renewed popularity among small- to mid-sized professional firms since the passage of PPA in 2006.
 Cash Balance Plans are DB Plans for which the employer bears the investment risk.
 They require annual contributions that can change from year to year.
 Cash Balance Plans are known as hybrid plans, because they share some characteristics of DC Plans, and resemble an individual account plan to participants.
 They work differently from traditional DB Plans because they define benefits as the balance of a hypothetical account.
 We believe Cash Balance Plans are more easily communicated to, understood, and appreciated by participants.
 When designed with a New Comparability chassis, Cash Balance Plans help employers to control the cost of benefits more so than a traditional DB Plan using a uniform benefit formula.
 When aggregated for testing purposes, a Cash Balance and 401(k) Combination Plan arrangement can provide extreme flexibility in controlling costs and maximizing benefits for business owners.

 Manning & Napier offers other white papers covering topics relevant to qualified plans.
-Feel free to ask your representative about these white papers.
-Also consider using our Qualified Plans Consulting Service, to help you design and implement the plan that is right for your business.
-The information in this white paper is not intended as legal or tax advice.
+Feel free to ask your representative about these and how we can help you design and implement the plan that is right for your business.

 Sources: ERISA Outline Book 2020, Internal Revenue Code, Treasury Regulations.